sualeh/vagrant-dev-machine/README.md

 ## Managment of Vagrant Virtual Machine

-To stop the virtual machine and preserve all setup/data within the virtual machine:
+To stop the virtual machine and preserve all setup/ data within the virtual machine:

 ```
 vagrant halt